Amerigo Tot

 In the 1960s and 1970s he made small appearances in films.
 He is perhaps best-known to English-speaking audiences for his role as Bussetta, Michael Corleone's bodyguard and executioner of Johnny Ola in The Godfather Part II.
 According to George S. Larke-Walsh, Tot's character in the film had to be brutal so that Michael's authority was retained.
 Tot also appeared in The Most Beautiful Wife and Pulp (1972).
-The latter was directed by Mike Hodges for United Artists and featured Tot as Sotgio.
+The latter was directed by Mike Hodges.

 Tot died in Rome in 1984.
 He is interred in the Farkasréti Cemetery in Budapest.